-The Prime Minister, Shri Narendra Modi, today chaired his twenty-second interaction through PRAGATI - the ICT-based, multi-modal platform for Pro-Active Governance and Timely Implementation.
+The Prime Minister, Shri Narendra Modi, today chaired his twenty-third interaction through PRAGATI - the ICT-based, multi-modal platform for Pro-Active Governance and Timely Implementation.

-The first twenty one meetings of PRAGATI have seen a cumulative review of 190 projects with a total investment of Rs.
-8.94 lakh crore.
+The first twenty-two meetings of PRAGATI have seen a cumulative review of 200 projects with a total investment of Rs.
+9.31 lakh crore.
 Resolution of Public Grievances has also been reviewed in 17 sectors.

-The Prime Minister reviewed the progress of nine infrastructure projects in the railway, road, power, coal and gas pipeline sectors, spread over several states including Telangana, Karnataka, West Bengal, Manipur, Mizoram, Kerala, Tamil Nadu, Chhattisgarh, Jharkhand and Delhi.
-The India Myanmar Friendship Bridge was also reviewed.
-These projects are cumulatively worth over 37000 crore rupees.
+The Prime Minister reviewed the progress of nine infrastructure projects in the railway, road, power, and renewable energy sectors, spread over several states including Uttarakhand, Odisha, West Bengal, Karnataka, Tamil Nadu, Kerala, Nagaland, Assam, Maharashtra, Telangana and Andhra Pradesh.
+These projects are cumulatively worth over 30,000 crore rupees.